Destroyer214/Membarr/README.md

 ```

 # Docker Setup & Start
-To run Membarr in Docker, run the following command, replacing [path to config] with the absolute path to your bot config folder:
+To run member in Docker, run the following command, replacing [path to config] with the absolute path to your bot config folder:
 ```
-docker run -d --restart unless-stopped --name membarr -v /[path to config]:/app/app/config -e "token=YOUR_DISCORD_TOKEN_HERE" yoruio/membarr:latest
+docker run -d --restart unless-stopped --name member -v /[path to config]:/app/app/config -e "token=YOUR_DISCORD_TOKEN_HERE" yoruio/member:latest
 ```

 # After bot has started